imcontrive/issue-tracker/README.md

   - user is educated but not tech-savvy
   - user mostly prefers to browse the internet on his mobile phone
 - Story
-  - As an admin, I can access and monitor all the issues at one place,so that I can manage and resolve issues with ease
+  - As an admin, I can access and monitor all the issues at one place, so that I can manage and resolve issues with ease